AGF

 A concentric architecture for governed agentic systems — four rings, one fabric, one substrate.

 Most agentic systems in production today have no structural governance.
 The agent produces output, and either a human reviews it or nobody does.
-There's no verification layer, no policy evaluation, no audit trail, and no mechanism for the system to improve over time.
+There's no verification layer, no policy evaluation, no audit trail, and no mechanism for the system to improve over time. ("most" reflects practitioner observation across consulting engagements 2024–2026; we have no industry survey to cite.)

 The Rings Model is a vendor-neutral logical architecture that organizes governance into four concentric rings — Execution, Verification, Governance, and Learning — plus a cross-cutting fabric and an environment substrate.